incubrain/astrotribe/SPEC-DOC.md

 ESM unless we specify CJS.
-Booleans - ALWAYS prefix with 'is'
+Booleans - ALWAYS prefix with 'is' dist dir will ALWAYS be inside of the project root NOT repo root

 ## Function Choice Heirarchy
 1. Use VueUse func if available